GothenburgBitFactory/tw.org/content/docs/best-practices.md

 can be your most valuable resource.
 Here are the tips for making the `next` report work in your favor.

-#### Tips
+## Tips

-You\'ll notice that these tips are all about providing more context and metadata for tasks.
-If all you need is a simple shopping list, then switch back to pencil and paper, you\'ll be happier.
+You'll notice that these tips are all about providing more context and metadata for tasks.
+If all you need is a simple shopping list, then switch back to pencil and paper, you'll be happier.
 But if you want some sophistication and the ability to manipulate and view the data\...

 -   Capture all the tasks and details that you can.
 Getting the information off